Charming Creek Tramway: Locomotives

 The first experimental steam locomotive was built by Seagar Bros. in 1909.
 It had a vertical boiler rated at 100 psi (7 bar) and an output of 8 hp.
 It did not prove her worth and was sold to Westport in 1910 as a pile driver.

 A self-made construction with a transportable Ruston & Procter boiler (works No. 8698 from 1897) and only one cylinder was built on a wooden frame.
 The flywheel crankshaft turned the drive shaft via a sprocket and chain, and this turned the two-axis bogies via another sprocket and chain.
 The boiler was removed in 1913 and was in operation until February 1918.

 From May 1918, Watson used another locomotive, again with a transportable Ruston & Procter boiler.
 It probably had a similar structure and was in operation until February 1921.

-In addition, converted to rail vehicles converted tractors in different sizes.
+In addition, tractors of different sizes were converted to rail vehicles.
 In some of these tractors, all four wheels were driven by toothed chains.